cmkobel/gBGC/README.md

 ## How is recombination (and GC) distributed over the genome.

 First thing I had to reconstruct core genomes from the xmfa-files.
 This is done using the reference annotation.
+It should be noted that it is non-trivial to retain the open reading frame when reconstructing the chromosomes.
 I ran PHI with 100bp long windows with a step size of 25 bp.
 I used the bundled 'Profile' program.
 Visualizing without further tweaking gives the following results:

 _[**Figure 16**:](https://raw.githubusercontent.com/cmkobel/gBGC/master/log/30_recomb.png) Recombination inferred in windows throughout the chromosome (unitig 0) for all genospecies._